Red Sox flex muscles, power past Rays 14-6 to even ALDS 1-1

 Ji-Man Choi entered as a defensive replacement for Luplow and had the only other hit off Houck, a two-out solo homer in the sixth.
 Houck struck out five.

-Martinez had four hits after missing Tuesday night’s wild-card victory over the New York Yankees and Game 1 of the ALDS.
+Martinez had four hits after missing Tuesday night’s wild-card victory over the New York Yankees and Game 1 of the ALDS with a sprained left ankle.
 He was injured stumbling over second base while heading to the outfield during last weekend’s regular-season finale at Washington.

-”It felt all right hitting,” Martinez said. ”Didn’t feel good running, but felt all right hitting.”

 Bogaerts, Verdugo and Hernandez had solo shots to steady the staggering Red Sox, who lost the opener 5-0 Thursday night.
 Martinez then delivered the lead.